 Sausages are a true family favourite.
 Unfortunately though, regular varieties tend to be high in fat and contain less meat than you’d like to think.
 This means they’re lower in protein and nutrition compared to other meats.
 So, I’ve made my own version of our favourite sausages, and they’re so easy!
 Simply made with regular mince, sort of like a kofta.
-This recipe makes 12, so you can freeze uncooked leftovers for later as sausages or even as meatballs.
-They’re cooked in the oven so you can get on with other things.
+This recipe makes 12, so you can freeze uncooked leftovers for later as sausages or even as meatballs for school lunches.
+They’re cooked in the oven so you can get on with other things while they cook.

-I’ve kept this version simple, but you can add in grated or finely diced vegetables too for a boost of fibre and nutrients!
+I’ve kept this version simple, but you can easily add in grated or finely diced vegetables too for a boost of fibre and nutrients!

 Pork, Apple and Fennel Sausages

-500g pork mince (or chicken if you prefer)
+500g lean pork mince (or chicken if you prefer)

-1 apple, peeled and finely diced or grated
+1 apple, peeled and very finely diced or grated

 1 egg (optional, but you need step 4 if you leave out the egg)

 2 tspn dried fennel seeds, lightly cracked in a mortar and pestle (or give them a bash with a rolling pin)

 - Mix the mince, apple, onion, egg and fennel together in a large bowl with your hands.